Dutch Gap Canal: Post-Civil War Development

 Even during the Civil War, the positive economic impact of the canal on water transportation to Richmond was foreseen.
 However, immediately after the war, the canal was so undeveloped that it was called a "One Horse Ditch" by one traveler.
 Even so, the commercial potential of the Dutch Gap Canal was demonstrated when the steamer Clyde passed through it on a journey from Fort Monroe to Richmond in May 1865.
 Nevertheless, the canal remained undeveloped for the next five years because the owner of Farrar's Island filled in the canal's northern end to create a causeway; however, a flood in 1870 washed out the causeway, allowing the canal to be further developed and converted into the main channel of the James River.
 After 1871, improvements to the canal, such as deepening and widening, began under the oversight of the Army Corps of Engineers, and continued at least through to the end of the 1870s.
 The challenges with improving the canal and the rest of the James River to accommodate larger ships may have played a role in hindering Richmond's post-Civil War development as an inland port.

-In the twentieth century, the canal has continued to be improved.
+In the twentieth century, the canal was further improved.
 By 1916, the channel of the James, including the Dutch Gap Canal, was 22 feet deep; since 1940, it had obtained its current depth of 25 feet.
 Currently, the canal's commercial traffic consists of primarily of container barges and feeder ships transporting goods between Hampton Roads and Richmond.